 We have committed to living as more conscious stewards of God’s—and our—beautiful earth.
 Here are a few of the ways we’re doing that—we’re always looking for more!

-The kitchen dishwasher is utilized more frequently by small groups and ministries in efforts to reduce water and energy waste.
+The kitchen dishwasher is utilized by groups and ministries in efforts to reduce water and energy waste.

 Coffee grounds are worked into a church member’s compost bin.

-Several old thermostats were replaced by more accurate digital programmable ones in 2009.
+Several old thermostats were replaced by digital programmable ones (2009).

-Dozens of single pane windows were replaced with new energy-wise windows in 2011.
+Dozens of single pane windows were replaced with new energy-wise windows (2011).

-In 2012/13, every interior and exterior light fixture or bulb was replaced or upgraded to energy efficient LED or CFL styles, through Puget Sound Energy’s small business rebate program.
+All interior and exterior light fixtures or bulbs were upgraded to energy efficient LED or CFL styles through Puget Sound Energy’s small business rebate program (2012-13).

-In 2015, new energy efficient front entry doors were installed.
-[These doors also provide an automatic opener for those in need of ADA compliance, and a more secure entry code system, replacing the many keys that had been distributed over the decades.]
+Energy efficient front entry doors were installed (2015).
+[They also provide an automatic opener for ADA compliance and a more secure code system replacing the many keys distributed over the decades.]

 The in-house recycling program soon outgrew the home bins of volunteers.
-In 2012, FCC Puyallup was accepted to participate in a pilot commercial recycling program.
-All items previously taken to the home bins of volunteers are now being picked up (except glass).
-Glass is still taken by volunteers to the local drop-off.
+In 2012, FCC was accepted into a pilot commercial recycling program.
+All items previously taken to the home bins of volunteers are now picked up (except glass).

-Mixed paper: Blue recycle bins are placed around the church for recycling clean, non-food-contaminated paper.
+Mixed paper: Blue recycle bins are placed around the church for non-food-contaminated paper.

 Cardboard: Flattened and stacked, may be recycled in the gray toter outside the kitchen.

-Metal cans, plastic bottles: Church-generated recyclable waste is placed in bins in the building or outside the kitchen.
-The same guidelines apply as residential recycling: no aluminum foil, no glass, and plastic containers (bottles, tubs, yogurt cups, buckets) are accepted.
+Metal cans, plastic bottles: Church-generated recyclables are placed in bins in the building or outside the kitchen.
+The same guidelines apply as residential recycling: no foil, no glass.
+Many plastic containers are accepted.
 (For plastic lids, or lightweight or crinkly plastics – see below**).

 Glass: Clean, unbroken, church-generated glass is collected outside the kitchen door, and delivered to local recycling centers by a volunteer.